froko/dotnet-monorepo/README.md

-# Nx MonoRepo starter project
+# .NET MonoRepo starter project

-A solid starting point for your new Nx based monorepo.
+A solid starting point for your new Nx based .NET monorepo.